 - 2X for restaurants (Ink Cash only)

 American Express also has some goodies.
-The Business Gold Rewards card, for example, offers:
+The Business Gold Rewards card, for example, offers 3X points in your choice of categories (and 2X in the remaining categories):

 Another good choice is the Capital One Spark business card that offers 2% cash back for all purchases.